gavmcclary/CodingForDataAnalysisAndVisualisation/README.md

-## Python Data Analysis for Psychology students
+## Coding for Data Analysis and Visualisation

-A one-day course designed to introduce Psychology students to the following:
+A one-day course designed to introduce learners to the following:

     Jupyter Notebook
     Python